AdobeDocs/campaign.en/help/v8/config/self-service.md

 * Enhance security by controlling access settings on a need-by-need basis.

 You can also use Campaign Control Panel to configure your instance settings such as IP allow listing, URL permissions and retrieve information about your instance.

+↗️ Learn more in [Campaign Control Panel documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/line-channel.html){target="_blank"}.

+>[!CAUTION]
+> The following capabilities are not yet supported with Campaign v8:
+>
+>* Sub-domain management
+>* Certificate management
+>

 ## How to access Control Panel?